nickthorpe71/grokking-simplicity-summary/README.md

 Examples - Finding the max number, check if an email is valid

-Caclulations will always give the same output given the same input no matter how many times or when they are run.
+Calculations will always give the same output given the same input no matter how many times or when they are run.

 Evaluation of a calculation has no side effects.
 Side effects refer to changing other attributes of the program not contained within the function, such as changing global variable values or using I/O streams.
 </details>